mdn/content/files/en-us/mozilla/firefox/releases/122/index.md

 {{FirefoxSidebar}}

 This article provides information about the changes in Firefox 122 that affect developers.
-Firefox 122 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#beta) and ships on [January 23, 2024](https://whattrainisitnow.com/release/?version=122).
+Firefox 122 was released on [January 23, 2024](https://whattrainisitnow.com/release/?version=122).

 ## Changes for web developers